thomasddn/qbusmqtt/README.md

 # QBUSMQTT

-Docker version for the Qbus MQTT part of https://github.com/QbusKoen/qbusMqtt.
+Exposes states and events of the Qbus Home Automation system to a MQTT broker.
+This is the docker version for the Qbus MQTT part of https://github.com/QbusKoen/qbusMqtt.

 [![GitHub release (with filter)][releases-shield]][releases]
 ![Supports amd64 Architecture][amd64-shield]